 If you had to choose one moment in one location to serve as the signature moment of your East school experience, what would it be?

-What do you know now that you wish you’d known when you were younger?
+What do you know now that you wish you’d known then?

 What advice do you have for young East alums who are just starting out?

 Bonus question: What are you glad we didn’t ask you about?

 What finding a spot in the senior lot was like (especially during winter).